 \section{Abstract}

-It is well-known that a p.c.f. fractal with a regular harmonic structure admits an associated Dirichlet form, which is itself associated with a Laplacian.
-We use this fact to pose an analogue of the damped stochastic wave equation on the fractal.
-We show that a unique function-valued solution exists, and then we use a Kolmogorov-type continuity theorem to derive the spatial and temporal H\"{o}lder exponents of the solution.
+A p.c.f. fractal with a regular harmonic structure admits an associated Dirichlet form, which is itself associated with a Laplacian.
+This Laplacian enables us to give an analogue of the damped stochastic wave equation on the fractal.
+We show that a unique function-valued solution exists, which has an explicit formulation in terms of the spectral decomposition of the Laplacian.
+We then use a Kolmogorov-type continuity theorem to derive the spatial and temporal H\"{o}lder exponents of the solution.
 Our results extend the analogous results on the stochastic wave equation in one-dimensional Euclidean space.
-The fractal spaces that we work with always have spectral dimension less than 2, so our results agree with the fact that no function-valued solution to the stochastic wave equation can exist in Euclidean dimension 2 or higher.
-This sheds light on the ``curse of dimensionality'' of the stochastic wave equation.
+It is known that no function-valued solution to the stochastic wave equation can exist in Euclidean dimension two or higher.
+The fractal spaces that we work with always have spectral dimension less than two, and show that this is the right analogue of dimension to express the ``curse of dimensionality'' of the stochastic wave equation.
 Finally we prove some results on the convergence to equilibrium of the solutions.